Mive82/psa-docs/manual/README-manual.md

 The OS doesn't have its own updater yet, so in order to update the OS, a whole reflash is required.

 The app can be updated manually without reflashing, but it involves connecting the Pi to the network and sending the program over ssh.
-That can be done via ethernet or WiFi.
+That can be done via ethernet.
 The program binary is located in `/opt/psa-app/bin/psa-app`.

 ## Power on behaviour